dorkamotorka/ebpf-map-metrics/README.md

 This project is currently under development.

-**Note:** The tool only counts elements in the array that were added or removed *after* the program starts running.
+**Note:** The tool only counts elements in the array that were added or removed *after* the program starts running for NON-PINNED maps.
 We are actively exploring solutions to improve this functionality.

 ## How to Run